Hyphen-ated/RebirthItemTracker/README.md

 ![](http://i.imgur.com/zG3eV8V.png)

-Download it [here](https://github.com/Hyphen-ated/RebirthItemTracker/releases) (get the latest file that doesn't have "source code" in the name).
+Download it [here](https://github.com/rchardon/RebirthItemTracker/releases) or [here](https://github.com/Hyphen-ated/RebirthItemTracker/releases) for version 3.0.0 and downwards
+(get the latest file that doesn't have "source code" in the name).

 To use it, first extract that zip file and then run the exe inside.
 Don't put it inside the same folder as any file
 \named log.txt.